Image Segmentation (photutils.segmentation)#

 Background Properties#

-Like with aperture_photometry()
+Like with aperture_photometry(), the data

 array that is input to SourceCatalog